About Us

 As the US-based collaborative Regenesis Group, we used our work with forward-thinking developers, land stewards, and planning entities to create and field-test a robust methodology for regenerative development projects.

-And, we used this experimentation to evolve a rigorous theory base, which we documented and shared through teaching, speaking, and lecturing, and by publishing extensively—including the seminal book Regenerative Development & Design: A Practice for Evolving Sustainability.
+We used this experimentation to evolve a rigorous theory base, which we documented and shared through teaching, speaking, and lecturing, and by publishing extensively—including the seminal book Regenerative Development & Design: A Practice for Evolving Sustainability.

 From Pioneering The Approach to Growing The Field

-These early projects delivered promising results–creating an important proof-of-concept for the premise that human beings can meet their needs effectively and abundantly in ways that nourish the ecological systems we depend on.
+These early projects delivered promising results, creating an important proof-of-concept for the premise that human beings can meet their needs effectively and abundantly in ways that nourish the ecological systems we depend on.

-But to realize the true potential of regenerative development, we knew that we needed to grow the field–putting this approach into the hands of practitioners who could work over many years to serve the long-term health and potential of the places they inhabit.
+To realize the true potential of regenerative development, we knew that we needed to grow the field–putting this approach into the hands of practitioners who could work over many years to serve the long-term health and potential of the places they inhabit.

 Moving from Mentorship to Partnership